 [Section XII.]
-And be it further enacted by the authority aforesaid, That the said managers shall lay their accounts of money received for the tickets aforesaid directed by them to be sold and of the moneys paid by them to the treasurer aforesaid, and the said treasurer shall lay his accounts of the moneys received by him of the said managers and paid to the said church-wardens, vestrymen and trustees respectively, and the said church-wardens and trustees respectively shall lay their accounts of the moneys respectively received of the treasurer and disbursed by them to and for the purposes hereinbefore mentioned before the committee of assembly for the time being appointed for the settlement of the public accounts, to be by them examined, adjusted and laid before the assembly then sitting.
+And be it further enacted by the authority aforesaid, That the said managers shall lay their accounts of moneys received for the tickets aforesaid directed by them to be sold and of the moneys paid by them to the treasurer aforesaid; and the said treasurer shall lay his accounts of the moneys received by him of the said managers and paid to the said churchwardens; and the said church-wardens shall lay their accounts of the moneys respectively received of the treasurer and disbursed by them to and for the purposes hereinbefore mentioned, before any three justices of the court of quarter sessions of the peace for the said county of Lancaster, to be by them examined and adjusted.

-Provided always, That the said lottery be erected and drawn within twelve months from the publication hereof.
+Provided always, that the said lottery be erected and drawn within two years from the publication hereof.

 [Section XIII.]
-And be it further enacted by the authority aforesaid, That the said treasurer shall and may from time to time, as occasion may happen, bring actions in his own name against any person or persons indebted to the managers aforesaid, or either [of] them, for sale of tickets, or against any other persons co[ncerned] in the execution of this act for any breach of tr[ust therein].
+And be it further enacted by the authority aforesaid, That the said treasurer shall and may from time to time, as occasion may happen, bring actions in his own name against any person or persons indebted to the managers aforesaid, or either of them, for the sale of tickets, or against any other persons concerned in the execution of this act for any breach of trust therein.

-Passed February 15, 1765.
-Referred for consideration by the King in Council, February 10, 1766, and allowed to become a law by lapse of time in accordance with the proprietary charter.
-See Appendix XXIV, Section VII, and the Acts of Assembly passed February 8, 1766, Chapter 538; September 20, 1766, Chapter 545.
+Passed May 20, 1767.
+Referred for consideration by the King in Council, December 17, 1767, and allowed to become a law by lapse of time in accordance with the proprietary charter.
+See Appendix XXVI, Section II.